typelevel/cats/docs/datatypes/chain.md

 CollectionMonoidBench.accumulateVector  thrpt   25        11.725 ±       0.306  ops/s
 ```

-As you can see accumulating things with `Chain` is almost 4 timess faster than `List` and nearly 8 times faster than `Vector`.
+As you can see accumulating things with `Chain` is almost 4 times faster than `List` and nearly 8 times faster than `Vector`.
 So appending is a lot more performant than the standard library collections, but what about operations like `map` or `fold`?
 Fortunately we've also benchmarked these (again, higher score is better):